Skip to content

 • HELIX provides to DDx: artifact catalog, routing skill, artifact-type schema.

-• DDx provides to HELIX (as runtime): bead tracker, execute-loop, evidence store, plugin packaging, prose checker.
+• DDx provides to HELIX (as runtime): bead tracker, ddx work, evidence store, plugin packaging, prose checker.

 • Neither side owns the other’s internals.